Project-Herophilus/ACEFramework-HDF/README.md

 We are currently working thtough some issues with errors preventing Camel from running as a SpringBoot application.
 The community is working on it and we apologize for the inconvenience.
 Please feel free to look at https://github.com/RedHat-Healthcare/iDaaS-Connect.
 This solution upstream continues to run.

-# iDaaS KIC
+# iDAAS-KIC (Knowledge, Insight and Conformance)
 KIC - Knowledge, Insight and Conformance - designed to be a platform that maintains all activity that occurs with the iDaaS Components.
-This is the upstream for RedHat Healthcare's <a href="https://github.com/RedHat-Healthcare/iDaaS-KIC" target="_blank">iDaaS KIC</a>.<br/>

-# iDAAS-KIC (Knowledge, Insight and Conformance)
-iDAAS DataHub platform is intended for persisting of data needed within the iDAAS.
+It is intended for persisting of data needed within the iDAAS.
 The current main usage is for auditing and logging activities.

 ## Add-Ons